Club Media Officers

 Advertise your Club Programme

-In conjunction with the club programme secretary ensure the programme is sent to the Club Publicity Coordinator (Tel: 01494 786770 or 07703 184268) for publicising on the area website and in Focal Points.
+In conjunction with the club programme secretary ensure the programme is sent to the Club Publicity Coordinator (Tel: 01494 786770 or 07703 184268) for publicising on the area website, in Focal Points and the electronic News Service.
 An incomplete programme may be submitted but please remember to send updates as appropriate.
 Use Club Programme Form to submit your club programme.
 NOTE – it is not sensible to wait for your club AGM before publicising your programme.
 Publicity is key.

 Remember to include details of any workshops that your club organises – practical activities are a key factor in attracting new members.
 Dates for workshops should be listed as soon as possible, with details of particular sessions sent in when available.

-Adverts in Focal Points for area and club events is free.
+Adverts in Focal Points and the electronic News Service are free for area and club events.
 Please email your input to the media team at Media Team.
 Remember to include all relevant details: what type of event is it; when/where the event will take place; cost of tickets (if applicable) and who to contact to book them, etc. Also remember a picture is worth a thousand words so a flier would be good.

 BB&O Publicity Guidelines